elsaferrara/tetris/README.md

 $ ~/pico-sdk/tools/elf2uf2/build/elf2uf2 -v obj/main bin/main.uf2
 ```

-Then you have to plug the board while pressing the BOOTSEL button.
-After that you can put your file in the Raspberry Pico folder and play !
+Plug the board **while pressing the BOOTSEL button**.
+After that, you can put your file in the Raspberry Pico folder and play !

 ![image](demo.jpg)